Onto Interpolation for the Dirichlet Space and for $H_1(\mathbb{D})$: Introduction

 \end{theorem}

 The proof of Theorem \ref{Theorem A} is constructive in the sense that for given data we construct a function which solves the interpolation problem.
-In the literature there are two main ways to construct Dirichlet functions which solve interpolation problems, either of Universal or Onto type.
+In the literature there are two main ways to construct Dirichlet functions which solve interpolation problems, either of universal or onto type.
 They are both based on some kind of building blocks but the constructions are quite different.
-The first one, initiated by B\"oe in \cite{Boe} was used to solve the Universal Interpolation problem in Besov spaces, and later exploited further by Arcozzi Rochberg and Sawyer in \cite{Arcozzi16} to give sufficient conditions for Onto Interpolation in the Dirichlet space.
-It should be mentioned that traces of B\"oe's construction can be found in the work of Marshall and Sundberg (see \cite{Marshall94}).
+The first one, initiated by B\o e in \cite{Boe} was used to solve the universal interpolation problem in Besov spaces, and later exploited further by Arcozzi Rochberg and Sawyer in \cite{Arcozzi16} to give sufficient conditions for onto interpolation in the Dirichlet space.
+It should be mentioned that traces of B\o e's construction can be found in the work of Marshall and Sundberg \cite{Marshall94}.
 The second construction is due to Bishop \cite{Bishop94}, and makes use of conformal mappings.
-In this work we combine both approaches and we construct building blocks which behave better in the sense that the relevant error terms are easier to control.
-Regarding Universal Interpolation, there exists an alternative approach which applies to all Complete Nevanlinna Pick spaces by Aleman, Hartz, McCarthy and Richter (see \cite{Aleman17}), but because of its abstract nature it does not seem to readily apply to the problem of Onto Interpolation in the Dirichlet space. \\
+In this work we combine both approaches and we construct building blocks that have the best of both worlds, in the sense that the relevant error terms arising are easier to control.
+We should also mention that the abstract approach of Aleman Hartz McCarthy and Richter \cite{Aleman17}, does not seem to be able to give any advantage in this concrete situation.